-- Yogurt Maker: There are dozens of yogurt maker to choose from and they all work the same.
+- Yogurt Maker: There are dozens of yogurt makers to choose from and they all work the same.
 The primary difference is the configuration of the containers.
-Many yogurt makers come with six or eight individual containers or a quart size containers.
+Many yogurt makers come with six or eight individual containers or quart size containers.
 The device will keep the mixture at the correct temperature, and a timer that can be set for the desired yogurt incubation time.

 - Oven Light: Switch on the oven light one (do not turn on the oven) and put your pot or jars in with lids on.
 Close the oven door to hold the warmth in.

-- Microwave: Put the pot or jars in microwave and cover them with towels to help retain heat.
+- Microwave: Put the pot or jars in the microwave and cover them with towels to help retain heat.

-- Thermos: Using thermos is also a great way to keep the mixture warm an safe during incubation.
+- Thermos: Using thermos is also a great way to keep the mixture warm and safe during incubation.
 Preheat the inside of the thermos first by pouring hot water into the thermos, then empty the water out of the thermos.

 - Cooler: Place your pot or jars in a small cooler, then fill it with warm water to the neck of the pot or jars.

-- Blanket: If you kitchen is quite warm, you can wrap the tightly closed jars in a blanket and let them sit on the counter to incubate.
+- Blanket: If your kitchen is quite warm, you can wrap the tightly closed jars in a blanket and let them sit on the counter to incubate.
 The blanket does a good job of keeping the yogurt at a steady warm temperature.

 I incubate my yogurt in a thermos-like yogurt maker.
 I put the milk-starter mixture into a quart-sized canister which then placed into a giant thermos whereby warm water was poured in, screwed on, and then left to ferment.

-After fermenting, yogurt may begin to separate into curds (solid) and whey (liquid).
+After fermenting, yogurt may begin to separate into curds (solids) and whey (liquid).
 If the yogurt you make has a bit of watery liquid at the top, that is the whey.
 Whey is the yellowish liquid remaining after milk has been curdled.
-Separation during fermenting is usually an indication of over-culturing or culturing at too warm temperature.
+Separation during fermenting is usually an indication of over-culturing or culturing at a too warm temperature.

 It may look disgusting, but it is quite nutritious and has the same probiotics that yogurt does.
 It can be strained off to use in cooking or it can be stirred back into the yogurt.